 A Stratum Scheme is therefore similar to a Strata Scheme, but without the need for a Body Corporate or committee to oversee it.
 It does, however, require a Strata Management Statement (SMS), which lays out the management of common facilities like stairs, elevators, walkways and lobbies and describes the various title holders’ rights and responsibilities relating to maintenance and costs.

-Only experts in the field like Geosurv have the specific knowledge and experience to advise you on whether a Stratum Subdivision is right for your development plans, so give us a call today on 1300 554 675.
+Only experts in the field like Geosurv have the specific knowledge and experience to advise you on whether a Stratum Subdivision is right for your development plans.